The UAE was targeted by Iranian strikes for a second day on Sunday as the authorities mounted a defence of the country.

 The minister said the UAE has some of the best air defences in the world.
 "However way they [Iran] want to move we will be ready for that," Ms Al Hashimy added.
 "We, of course, do not want further escalation.
 We are calling for calm and measured responses."

-As of Sunday morning, the latest developments are:
+As of Sunday evening, the latest developments are:

 - UAE airspace remains closed to all civilian aircraft.
 More than 20,000 passengers have been placed in hotels and temporary accommodation, and the state will bear all of the costs of their stay and meals, the General Civil Aviation Authority said

-- Two people have died so far, both in Abu Dhabi – one at Zayed International Airport due to falling debris after a drone was intercepted.
+- One person died at Zayed International Airport due to falling debris after a drone was intercepted.
 Another died earlier on Saturday in an undisclosed location due to falling debris.
+Specifics of the third death were not given

 - Seven people were injured at Zayed International Airport and a further four were hurt when Dubai International Airport was hit, authorities said.
 Video showed smoke in one of the concourses in Dubai